-We advised them to invest in an ongoing dialogue, to build on the awareness and goodwill the campaign had built in the first year.
+We advised them to invest in an ongoing dialogue, to build on the awareness and goodwill the campaign had generated in the first year.

-From a creative point of view it was quite tough, because I’d think ‘Right, let’s think of things we could use from the coast, (NOT seaside), we’ve pebbles, boats, groynes, fishing nets, shells, beach huts, harbour bollard things, whatever the hell they’re called, anyway, What’s left?’
+It was tough, because I’d think ‘What haven’t we used from the coast?
+(NOT seaside), we’ve done pebbles, boats, groynes, fishing nets, shells, beach huts, harbour bollard things…whatever the hell they’re called – what’s left?’

-But then gradually you eek out a few thoughts, here are some from my notebook from the time.
+But gradually you eek out a few thoughts.

-I’d found out that they were making more money per month selling our ads on tea towels, mugs and all manner of merchandise than they were paying us.
+I’d found out that they were making more money per month selling our ads on tea towels, mugs and all manner of merchandise than they were paying us fees.

-So my angle was ‘let’s at least get a small batch of illustrations together, which could be press ads, posters, t-shirts, tea towels, tea cosies or whatever. it’s content you can use’.
+So my angle was ‘let’s at least get a small batch of illustrations together, which could be t-shirts, tea towels, tea cosies, press ads, posters or whatever.
+It’s content you can use’.

-I always thought it had the potential to be really strong, but the first print didn’t work at all, the sea was too choppy, and made the idea look contrived.
+I always thought it had the potential to be really strong, but the first print didn’t work at all – the sea was too choppy, the idea look contrived.